G-uniform stability and K\"{a}hler-Einstein metrics on Fano varieties: Proof of Theorem

 To verify the claim, first assume that $\xi\in N_\bZ$.
-The calculations in \cite{BBJ15, Fuj19a} are about variations of (differences of) intersection numbers on compactifications of test configurations under the relative MMP process studied in \cite{LX14}.
-Recall that the compactification depends on the isomorphism between $(\mcX, \mcD, \mcL)\times_\bC\bC^*$ and $(X, D, L)\times\bC^*$ (see Definition \ref{defn-TC}).
-Here we can use the compactification given by the isomorphism $\mathfrak{i}_{\eta+\xi}$ instead of $\mathfrak{i}_\eta$.
-Recall that (1) also implies $\Fut_{(X, D)}\equiv 0$ on $\mathfrak{t}$.
-Then \eqref{eq-D-Jxidecrease} follows directly from the calculation in \cite{BBJ15, Fuj19a} under the $\bG$-equivariant MMP.
+When $\xi=0$, K. Fujita in \cite{Fuj19a} calculated the variation of $\bfD^\NA-\epsilon\bfJ^\NA$ under the relative MMP process studied in \cite{LX14} by using intersection formulas on compactification of test configurations.
+We will explain this calculation in detail in Appendix \ref{app-MMP}.
+Recall that the compactification depends on the isomorphism between $(\mcX, \mcD, \mcL)\times_\bC\bC^*$ and $((X, D)\times\bC^*, p_1^*L)$ which is induced by the $\bC^*$-action.
+Assume that for the untwisted test configuration, the $\bC^*$-action is generated by $\eta$.
+Then to get the natural compactification of the $\xi$-twisted test configuration, we need to use the $\bC^*$-action generated by $\eta+\xi$ instead of the $\bC^*$-action generated by $\eta$.
+With this modification, \eqref{eq-D-Jxidecrease} follows directly from the same calculation as explained in Appendix \ref{app-MMP}.